The Building

 The Arts Council

 Pendleton is home to an amazing array of artists, writers, musicians and performers, and many of the cultural amenities we enjoy today can be traced back to a group of men and women who felt strongly about the importance of art and art-making.
 Betty Feves, Roberta Jones, Amy Bedford and Lorie Baxter are just a few of the movers and shakers who led the way, creating their own art, teaching others to make art and providing spaces for artists to display and sell their work.
-After many years of informal activity, the Arts Council of Pendleton was officially registered with the State of Oregon as a nonprofit organization in 1974.
+After many years of informal activity, the Arts Council of Pendleton was officially registered with the State of Oregon as a nonprofit organization in 1974 and received its nonprofit status in 1976.

 The organization organized art exhibits in various locations, supported individual artists with advocacy projects and offered art classes in a range of mediums.
 But, without a home base, the organization was limited in what it could do.